-Jonah Bokaer to Premiere OCCUPANT at the Adrienne Arsht Center, 12/6-8
+Jonah Bokaer Premieres OCCUPANT at the Adrienne Arsht Center, Now thru 12/8

 "Occupant" is inspired by Edward Albee's witty and provocative 2001 play of the same name, in which the playwright pits the now-dead, wildly flamboyant sculptor Louise Nevelson against an anonymous interviewer for posthumous questioning.
 What ensues is a debate about Nevelson's life and art.